Frequently Asked Questions

 What happens after the Assessment Appointment?

-You can also bring the evidence back to the foundation for us to upload it or you may upload it through your Secured Client Portal.
-If you use the Secured Client Portal, please call and let us know; as it does not alert us that you have uploaded everything.
+After the Assessment Appointment the veteran will collect all their evidence (DBQ's, Medical Records, Buddy Letters etc...) and/or see a doctor to get current evidence, if needed.
+Next, the evidence will need to be uploaded to the foundation via the Secured Document Collection Email that we send to you.
+Our representatives will review the evidence and message you with the next steps.
+You can also bring the evidence to the foundation for us to upload, or you can upload it through your Secured Client Portal.
+If you use the Secured Client Portal, please reach out and let us know as it does not alert us that you have uploaded everything.

 After I upload my evidence, what happens next?